 I knew Chester would be a terrific friend.
 I didn’t expect him to be a great spiritual teacher.

 Chester is more like my best friend and our bond seems to be growing stronger and stronger.
+We have reached to the extent that just yesterday evening I found the us service animal registry website and registered him as my ESA.
 I don’t know whether its because I buy him his favourite treats from PetSide or just his usual nature, but I have never seen a happier dog than him till today.
 I always have been grateful for his happiness and have revered it.
 To keep him the way he was, I had brought him the best dog supplies that are available, because his gaiety meant a lot to me.
 Anyway, here are six lessons from our first year together.

 Lesson 1: Practice gratitude.
 Give thanks often.